169B/ARTC/README.md

 A family of compression algorithms optimized for different use cases.

+# (WIP - ARTC-LITE 0.1.0 and General ARTC 0.1.0)

 ## Variants

-### ARTC:  General Adaptive Regression Tensor Compression
+### ARTC 1.0.0:  General Adaptive Regression Tensor Compression
 **For:** Any data, any use case

 ### ARTC-LITE:  Lightweight IoT Tensor Encoding